SAP/e-mobility-charging-stations-simulator/README.md

 Protocol to control the simulator via a Websocket or HTTP server.

+### HTTP Protocol

+A Postman or [Insomnia](https://insomnia.rest/) collection, to learn how to use the HTTP protocol to pilot the simulator, is available in [src/assets](./src/assets/) directory.

 ### WebSocket Protocol

 PDU stands for Protocol Data Unit.